-The total expenses paid to or on behalf of the Governors during the year was £993.60; 1 governor - Mike Welsh (2022: £166.70; 2 governors - David Mitchell £52.80 and Mike Welsh £113.90).
+The total expenses paid to or on behalf of the Governors during the year was £220.80; 1 governor - Mike Welsh (2023: £993.60; 1 governor -Mike Welsh).
 This represents travel and subsistence expenses incurred in attending Governor meetings.

-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2022: None).
+No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2023: None).

-Purchase transactions in the year relating to additional services provided by the former Clerk to the Corporation, Womble Bond Dickinson LLP amounted to £33,884 (2022: £73,609).
-There were balances outstanding at the year-end of £0 (2022: £3,733)
+Purchase transactions in the year relating to additional services provided by the former Clerk to the Corporation, Womble Bond Dickinson LLP amounted to £0 (2023: £33,884).
+There were balances outstanding at the year-end of £0 (2023: £0)

-Mr M Gannon (Governor) is a leader of Gateshead Council.
-Purchases in the year to 31 July 2023 totalled £73,152 (2022: £90,168).
-There were balances outstanding at the year-end of £472 (2022: £6,500).
+Councillor M Gannon (Governor) is a leader of Gateshead Council.
+Purchases in the year to 31 July 2024 totalled £112,830 (2023: £73,152).
+There were balances outstanding at the yearend of £8,875 (2023: £472).
 The contract with Gateshead Council was negotiated at arm's length and in accordance with the College's financial regulations and normal procurement procedures.

-Mr D Alexander is a board member of Beamish Museum.
-Purchases in the year to 31 July 2023 totalled £3,666 (2022:£0).
-There were balances outstanding at the year-end of £0 (2022:£0).
+Mr D Alexander (Principal) is a board member of Beamish Museum.
+Purchases in the year to 31 July 2024 totalled £857 (2023: £3,666).
+There were balances outstanding at the yearend of £0 (2023: £0).
 The agreement with Beamish Museum was negotiated at arm's length and in accordance with the College's financial regulations and normal procurement procedures.